 Worship Services: As you enter the sanctuary for worship you will be greeted by a member of the congregation who can answer any questions you may have and see that you get a bulletin (which includes the order of worship and participatory liturgies as well as the weekly church calendar, prayer list, and other information).
 Seating is open – no one is going to get out of joint if you sit in their spot!
 Some seat cushions are available in the unpadded pews.

-We celebrate communion on the second Sunday of the month and on special church holidays such as Christmas Eve, Easter, and Pentecost.
+We celebrate communion on the first Sunday of the month and on special church holidays such as Christmas Eve, Easter, and Pentecost.
 We have an ‘open table’ which means all people are welcome to share the elements – there are no requirements or expectations for participation.

 Children in Worship: We believe that children learn to worship God by being part of the congregation’s worship, so all children are present for the first part of the service.
 The ushers will direct families with children to the ‘worship bags’ which are stocked weekly with a children’s bulletin, a snack, and other items to engage young worshipers.
 And a comfy rocking chair is available in the back for soothing fussy babies.
 We do not expect children to sit still and be silent, but love to see them engaged with and moving to the music and singing along, praying, listening and responding to what they hear.
 We hope that parents will not be embarrassed if their children make some noise – trust us, we’re not bothered, but let us know if you need anything.